-Both the Jomtien Declaration of 1990 and the Dakar Framework for Action of 2000, recognised the fact that the quality of the education provided is a prime determinant of whether EFA is that recognized and measurable However, quality is a complex, context-specific concept that numeracy, and essential life In its 2005 Global Monitoring Report, UNESCO identified the following five dimensions of quality that influence the core processes of teaching and learning:
+of 1990 and the Dakar Framework for Action of 2000, recognised the fact that the quality of the education Goal 6: Improving all aspects of the quality of education, and ensuring excellence of all so provided is a prime determinant of whether EFA is achieved. that recognized and measurable learning outcomes are achieved by all, especially in literacy, However, quality is a complex, context-specific concept that defies a singular meaning. numeracy, and essential life skills.
+In its 2005 Global Monitoring Report, UNESCO identified the following five dimensions of quality that influence the core processes of teaching and learning: